MuMUR : Multilingual Multimodal Universal Retrieval: MuMUR : Multilingual Multimodal Universal Retrieval

-In this section, we introduce our framework MKTVR: Multilingual Knowledge Transfer for Video Retrieval.
+In this section, we introduce our framework MuMUR : Multilingual Multimodal Universal Retrieval.
 We first describe the problem statement, then the multilingual data augmentation strategy and finally go over the proposed approach that enables knowledge transfer from multilingual data for video retrieval.